-2 See 'Regulatory advice 10: Accountable officers: Guidance for providers on the responsibilities of accountable officers' (OfS 2018.29), available at www.officeforstudents.org.uk/publications/regulatory-advice-10-accountable-officers/.
+&lt;sup>1 See 'Regulatory advice 10: Accountable officers: Guidance for providers on the responsibilities of accountable officers' (OfS 2018.29), available at www.officeforstudents.org.uk/publications/regulatory-advice-10-accountable-officers/.

-- 10. Where a provider fails to return credible data on time, we may base the allocation of funds on our own estimate of student activity.
-Providers that do not submit credible data on time are more likely to be audited. - 11.
-Each provider completing HESF must have its data signed off by its accountable officer.
-This forecast data should represent the most realistic and likely outcome of the provider's recruitment in 2020-21.
-We will use this data to calculate each provider's initial 2020-21 grant allocations. - 12.
-Providers that receive OfS funding for 2020-21 will be required to complete an in-year data return in late 2020.
-For providers that have completed HESF20, this in-year data return will be used to recalculate their initial 2020-21 grant allocations.
+- 11. Each provider completing HESF must have its data signed off by its accountable officer.
+This forecast data should represent the most realistic and likely outcome of the provider's recruitment in 2022-23.
+We will use this data to calculate each provider's initial 2022-23 grant allocations. - 12.
+Providers that receive OfS funding for 2022-23 will be required to complete an in-year data return in late 2022.
+For providers that have completed HESF22, this in-year data return will be used to recalculate their initial 2022-23 grant allocations.